Long-form guide (current reference)

 The practical workflow spans three systems:

-- eRA Commons establishes NIH identity and stores the ORCID link used for the PID.
+• eRA Commons establishes NIH identity and stores the ORCID link used for validation.

-In its implementation notice, NIH also reminds users to associate their ORCID iD account and eRA Commons account with SciENcv.
-For NIH documentation purposes, the most important compliance check is still that the investigator’s ORCID appears correctly as the Persistent Identifier in the SciENcv-generated Common Form.
+In its implementation notices, NIH also reminds users to associate ORCID and eRA Commons identity information with SciENcv.
+For NIH documentation purposes, the most important compliance check is that the investigator’s ORCID appears correctly as the Persistent Identifier in the SciENcv-generated Common Form and matches the ORCID linked in eRA Commons.

 2.3 High-value setup checks